Akashdip-N/NASA-API-Explorer/README.md

 ```
  3. Open the `.env` file in a text editor.
  4. Replace the placeholder `your_api_key_here` with your actual NASA API key obtained from [NASA API](https://api.nasa.gov/).
- <br>For example yor api key is `abcdefghijklmnopqrstuvwxyz`, then your `.env` file should look like this:
+ <br>For example, your api key is `abcdefghijklmnopqrstuvwxyz`, then your `.env` file should look like this:
 ```plaintext
 NASA_API_KEY=abcdefghijklmnopqrstuvwxyz
 ```